t-cav/GitHub-pages-deploy/README.md

 Once everything needed is installed, and your file structure is correct, run these commands: </br>
 </br>
-***(Make sure you do them in the order given below, and change the "username" & "reponame" to match your own in the origin link.)***
+***(Make sure you do them in the order given below.)***
 ```
 npm init -y
 npm i gh-pages
 ```
-After the above commands are ran, two .json files will be created. </br>
+- After the above commands are ran, two .json files will be created. </br>
-Open the one with the name "package.json." </br>
+- Open the one with the name "package.json." </br>
-Then, change `"test": "echo \"Error: no test specified\" && exit 1"` to `"deploy": "gh-pages -d dist"`
+- Then, change `"test": "echo \"Error: no test specified\" && exit 1"` to `"deploy": "gh-pages -d dist"`

+The next step is to run these git commands.
+- ***A note to change the "username" & "reponame" to match your own in the origin link.***
 ```
 git init
 git add .